dominiclizarraga/dominiclizarraga.github.io/_posts/books/2022-02-14-test_jason_swett.md

 ### Chapter 4 Fundamentals: Your First Practice Tests {#chapter-4}

-I’ll describe it in three parts:
+I’ll describe how to set up a new Rails application for testing in three parts:

 1. An application template that can add all the necessary gems and configuration
 2. My setup process (commands I run to create a new Rails app)